-Vitamins and minerals are very important for the healthy-looking hair.
-Crash diets, which are known to lack essential vitamins and minerals, can harm the hair drastically and lead to hair loss.
+Vitamins and minerals are very important for healthy-looking hair.
+Crash diets, which are known to lack essential vitamins and minerals, can harm your hair drastically and lead to hair loss.

-Vitamin C is essential for the absorption of iron and is vital for good hair.
-It is known to be an antioxidant, so is used readily by the body.
+This is essential for the absorption of iron and is vital for good hair.
+It is known to be an antioxidant and so is used readily by the body.
 It also helps in the production of collagen that strengthens the capillaries that supply the hair shafts.

 Vitamin A is needed by the body to make sebum, which is an oily substance created by our hair’s sebaceous glands.
 It provides a natural conditioner for a healthy scalp and prevents it from becoming dry.

-Biotin is one of the important B complex vitamins particularly essential for hair health.
+Biotin is an important B-complex vitamin particularly essential for hair health.
 Too little biotin can lead to brittle hair and, at times, hair loss.